PHILLIP OTTO ~ ARTISTIC DIRECTOR

 After retiring as a featured soloist from Pacific Northwest Ballet in 1996, Mr. Otto was the first company member ever to be asked to join the faculty of Pacific Northwest Ballet School.
 He went on to direct Pacific Northwest Ballet's student company as well as the company's outreach and educational programs.
 For this work, he was nominated for the State of Washington's Golden Apple Award for Excellence in Education.
-Mr. Otto has worked and trained with such distinguished artists as George Balanchine, Peter Martins, Jerome Robbins, Kent Stowell, Francia Russell, Bojan Spasoff, Robert Weiss and Lynn Taylor- Corbett, Violette Verdy, Richard Thomas, Alexandra Danilova, Lar Lubavitch, Andre Eglevsky, and Ted Kivitt, among others.
-Among Mr. Otto's dancing credits are principal roles in George Balanchine's Who Cares, The Four Temperaments, Western Symphony, Concerto Borocco, La Valse, Symphony in C, The Nutcracker, Prodigal Son, Midsummer Night's Dream, Cranko's Romeo and Juliet, Limon's Moor's Pavane, Forsythe's Love Songs, Lynn Taylor- Corbett's Brahms Sonatas, Code Of Silence, The Quilt, Tunes Great Galloping Gottschalk and Final Draft among others.
-Additionally, Mr. Otto serves as permanent guest faculty for the Rock School for Dance Education in Philadelphia and has taught master classes for Vassar College, Yale University, the Kennedy Center and the Edinburgh Festival among other schools and companies throughout the United States and Scotland.
+Mr. Otto has worked and trained with such distinguished artists as George Balanchine, Peter Martins, Jerome Robbins, Kent Stowell, Francia Russell, Bojan Spasoff, Robert Weiss, Lynn Taylor-Corbett, Violette Verdy, Richard Thomas, Alexandra Danilova, Lar Lubavitch, Andre Eglevsky, and Ted Kivitt, among others.
+Among Mr. Otto's dancing credits are Principal roles in George Balanchine's Who Cares, The Four Temperaments, Western Symphony, Concerto Borocco, La Valse, Symphony in C, The Nutcracker, Prodigal Son, A Midsummer Night's Dream, Cranko's Romeo and Juliet, Limon's Moor's Pavane, Forsythe's Love Songs, Lynn Taylor-Corbett's Brahms Sonatas, Code Of Silence, The Quilt, Tunes, Great Galloping Gottschalk, and Final Draft, among others.
+Additionally, Mr. Otto serves as permanent guest faculty for the Rock School for Dance Education in Philadelphia and has taught master classes for Vassar College, Yale University, the Kennedy Center, and the Edinburgh Festival, among other schools and companies throughout the United States and Scotland.

-As a Ballet Mistress, Ms. Butler has set ballets for New Haven Ballet and served as Assistant Ballet Mistress of children's roles for Kent Stowell's and Maurice Sendack's world-renowned production of The Nutcracker.
-Ms. Butler's dancing credits include George Balanchine's Four Temperaments, Ballet Imperial, Divertimento #15, Midsummer Night's Dream, Symphony in C, Who Cares, Stars and Stripes, and Western Symphony, Kent Stowell's Firebird, The Nutcracker, Swan Lake, Jerome Robbins Fanfare and ballets choreographed by William Forsythe, Peter Martins, and Paul Taylor among others.
+As a Ballet Mistress, Ms. Butler has set ballets for New Haven Ballet and served as Assistant Ballet Mistress of children's roles for Kent Stowell's and Maurice Sendak’s world-renowned production of The Nutcracker.
+Ms. Butler's dancing credits include George Balanchine's Four Temperaments, Ballet Imperial, Divertimento #15, A Midsummer Night's Dream, Symphony in C, Who Cares, Stars and Stripes, Western Symphony, Kent Stowell's Firebird, The Nutcracker, Swan Lake, Jerome Robbins’ Fanfare, as well as ballets choreographed by William Forsythe, Peter Martins, and Paul Taylor among others.
 Ms. Butler's teaching credits include Pacific Northwest Ballet, The Rock School for Dance Education, Mid-Atlantic Ballet, and Albany Dance Institute.
 Ms. Butler has also traveled the world dancing and has taught in China, Turkey, Australia, London, and Scotland.
 Additionally, she has performed for The Kennedy Center and New York's City Center.